 - ‘Permitted work higher limit’.
 This is work of less than 16 hours a week, with earnings which do not exceed £101.00 per week for up to a maximum of 52 weeks.
 Subsequent periods of work are allowed but there must usually be a gap of at least 52 weeks between periods of working.
 However some people can do this work for an indefinite period, for example, if you are in the support group for ESA.

 If you earn up to the limits above you can keep all of your ESA (both contributory and income-related).
 You can also keep all of your incapacity benefit or severe disablement allowance but, if you earn more, these benefits will stop completely.

 Permitted work earnings are also disregarded in full for housing benefit if you are in receipt of employment and support allowance, incapacity benefit or severe disablement allowance.
-See the later section for further information about housing benefit.

 If you are getting income support on the basis of incapacity and you work less than 16 hours a week doing permitted work you may still get income support if your wages are low enough but your earnings will be taken into account, minus a £20 disregard.

 Income tax, national insurance contributions, half of occupational pension contributions and, in some cases, childcare costs are taken off these earnings when working out how much you earn.